The Ronin Bridge Hack: $625 Million and the Dangers of Centralization

 The attackers attempted to launder funds through Tornado Cash (approximately $28 million), cross-chain bridges, and decentralized exchanges.
 In September 2022, the U.S. government seized approximately $30 million in stolen assets—the first successful recovery of North Korean-stolen cryptocurrency.

-Sky Mavis raised $150 million from investors (led by Binance) to reimburse affected users.
+The developer raised $150 million from institutional investors to reimburse affected users.
 They expanded the validator set from 9 to 11, then later to 21, and imposed limits on how many nodes a single entity could control.
 They added monitoring and alerting systems to the bridge infrastructure.

 The architectural vulnerability—a single organization holding a supermajority of signing keys over a bridge managing hundreds of millions in assets—was understood before the hack.
 Several researchers had flagged the centralization risk publicly.
 The fix came after the loss, not before.